cailyncodes/cailyncodes.github.io/content/projects.md

 ### Independent Study

-\- [Occult History](#content/projects/occult-history): An 8-week self-directed study group about the history of the occult and esoteric practice.
+\- [Embracing the Occult; Rejecting the Rational](#content/projects/embracing-the-occult): An 8-week self-directed study group about the history of the occult and esoteric practice.

 ### Locomotion